-We’ve written before that our Tax-Loss Harvesting service saves Wealthfront clients money whether the market is up or down.
+We’ve written before that our Tax-Loss Harvesting service saves Wealthfront clients money when the market is up and when it’s down.
 But what you might not know is that it renders our high quality investing service basically fee-free by generating tax savings that far outweigh the 0.25% annual advisory fee we charge.
 According to our research, over 96% of our taxable Investment Account clients have had their advisory fees fully covered by Tax-Loss Harvesting.
 And over the last five years, Wealthfront clients with a risk score 8 portfolio have enjoyed an average estimated after-tax benefit worth between 6 and 13 times our advisory fee.
 Tax-Loss Harvesting pays for itself, and it is the primary reason you’re better off investing with Wealthfront instead of trying to do it yourself.

 Wealthfront’s Tax-Loss Harvesting in 2020